 (6): ISHLT Annual registry Paper, Journal of heart and lung transplantation Volume 39, Issue 10, P997-1002, October 01,2020, Secular changes in organ donor profiles and impact on heart and lung transplantation

-The external equipment provides the mobility and autonomy needed to lead a near-normal life.
-It weighs <5kg and includes a controller and lithium-ion batteries providing an autonomy of about 4 hours
+External equipment: It provides the mobility and autonomy needed to lead a near-normal life.
+It weighs 4 kg and includes a controller and two battery pockets providing an autonomy of approximately 4 hours.

-The hospital care console: The medical team must use the hospital care console (HCC) to operate the prosthesis during implantation and track how the device is functioning
+The hospital care console: The medical team uses the hospital care console (HCC) to operate the prosthesis during implantation and track/monitor how the device is functioning.

-The Carmat TAH is an active implantable medical device intended to replace the ventricles of the native heart in patients suffering from advanced heart failure.
-The Carmat TAH system is an electro-hydraulically driven device with the shape close to that of a human heart.
-Once the Carmat TAH is connected, it duplicates the action of a normal heart, providing mechanical circulatory support and restoring normal blood flow through the body.
-Carmat TAH is an active implantable medical device undergoing international clinical investigation.
+Aeson® is an active implantable medical device intended to replace the ventricles of the native heart in patients suffering from advanced heart failure.
+The device is electro-hydraulically driven with a shape close to that of a human heart.